hackathonsforschools/website/docs/cpp.md

 - Adopting child protection practices through procedures and a [code of conduct](/docs/code-of-conduct) for staff and volunteers.
 - Developing and implementing an effective e-safety policy and related procedures.
 - Providing effective management for staff and volunteers through supervision, support and training.
-- Recruiting staff and volunteers safely, ensuring all necessary checks are made
+- Recruiting staff and volunteers safely, ensuring all necessary checks are made.
 - Sharing information about child protection and good practice with children, parents, staff and volunteers.
 - Sharing concerns with agencies who need to know and involving parents and children appropriately.